Decorative Blue Banner with Text "Preparation Information" Centered.

 Officer involvement in a reportable UOF incident can be shared with WADEPS regardless of whether the officer has activated their WADEPS account.

-Agency administrators may create accounts and grant limited access to their WADEPS account to PSAP personnel for the purposes of uploading monthly CAD data.
+This role has access only to the CAD upload feature in the WADEPS Reporting Tool.
+Admin users may create accounts and grant limited access to their agency account to professional staff or PSAP personnel for the purpose of uploading monthly CAD data.
 The agency is responsible for maintaining the access and setting permissions appropriately.